-On the bottom a scroll bar can be found.
+On the bottom, a scroll bar can be found.
 It plays an important role in the handling of the dates.
 We’ll explain in short terms why did we need it!
-This form control responsible for the movement of the scrolling period chart.
-It is a built in Excel controller that you can reach with the help of the Developer Tab.
+This form control is responsible for the movement of the scrolling period chart.
+It is a built-in Excel controller that you can reach with the help of the Developer Tab.

 On the horizontal axis we have set the dates and on the vertical axis the values.